Primary Teacher, Willow Park School

 Laughter and lightbulb moments

-After graduating in 2018, Alysha has now fulfilled her dream to become a primary school teacher, and is teaching Year 3 and 4 students at Grey Lynn School.
+After graduating in 2018, Alysha has now fulfilled her dream to become a primary school teacher, and is currently teaching Year 5 students at Willow Park School.

 She loves interacting with the children, Alysha says.